Point of Sale

 Drive your business with sales reports, food costs, customer satisfaction survey, and more.

 Your POS is the central hub of information for your restaurant.
 It keeps track of transactions, inventory, menu prices, and much more.
-The best restaurant POS systems collect and store this data and make it available through easy-to-digest reports.
+The best restaurant POS systems collect and store this data and make it available in the cloud in the form of easy-to-digest reports that can be accessed from anywhere at any time.

 If you’re using a legacy POS system, you can access reports through your POS terminals.
 Unfortunately, this means you can only review reports while you’re at your restaurant, which is inconvenient considering you probably think about your business even when you’re not on site.
 With a cloud-based POS like TouchBistro, you can access reports from anywhere via any web-enabled device.